Requirements: Essentials+, Work Items

 Instead of being notified that your source is out of sync when starting a Work Item, you also have the option to proactively address the situation.
 By using the Org Compare feature under the Organizations tab, you can select your source environment in the dropdown at the top of the screen, then see how many deployments behind each of the target environments below are.
 For example, "Int Org" has been selected in the Org dropdown, and of the orgs listed beneath, "Developer Sandbox" is missing 4 deployments that were made to "Int Org".
 When "Back Deploy" is selected, these 4 deployments are displayed and can be back deployed in a single action to "Developer Sandbox".

-Use a Back Promotion Pipeline for Bulk Back Promotions:
+Use a Back Deployment Pipeline for Bulk Back Deployment:

-Teams can also take advantage of a Back Promotion Pipeline to quickly move changes from Production to Developer environments.
+Teams can also take advantage of a back deployment pipeline to quickly move changes from Production to Developer environments.
 This method is not only beneficial for bringing changes that originate downstream to upstream environments, but can be an effective method to sync all of your sandboxes without needing to go through the tedious process of a sandbox refresh.
-Setting up a Back Promotion Pipeline is an easy task, which can be achieved by simply setting Production as the starting point from your pipeline and adding your environments in reverse order.
+Setting up a back deployment pipeline is an easy task, which can be achieved by simply setting Production as the starting point from your pipeline and adding your environments in reverse order.
 For teams with multiple Developer environments, this pipeline can end at the last shared environment, and individual deployments can be used to sync the respective Developer environment with the last stage in the pipeline.

-A final method of back promotion would be to automate this task through the use of CI Jobs and a Git repository.
+A final method of back deployment would be to automate this task through the use of CI Jobs and a Git repository.
 Having multiple developer environments that need the latest changes from upstream requires several independent deployments, carefully curated to ensure that only the net differences are being deployed and that any in-progress work is not overwritten.
-Fortunately, Copado Essentials+ can help to prevent that headache and take care of automating back promotions on your behalf.
+Fortunately, Copado Essentials Plus can help to prevent that headache and take care of automating back deployment on your behalf.

 To setup a scheduled backup of your source environment, take a look at this guide on CI Jobs.
 As for setting up a CI Job to deploy net differences, you'll need the Git branch you want net differences from to be set as the source of the CI Job, with the Salesforce environment receiving these differences as the target.
 Once selected, choose "Deploy" as the Action and follow the steps listed here to properly setup the associated webhook in your Git repository.